zpalmtree/r34-downloader/README.md

 `r34Downloader` or `r34DownloaderGUI`

+The GUI version should be pretty self explanatory.
+Enter a tag, search for it, select your chosen tag from the results, then choose the directory to download to, and download it.

 See the flags section to customize how you use the CMD version of the program.
+It will prompt you for a tag if you don't provide any arguments.

 ## Flags: